 - college – Whitman College is the formal name; college is a reference, i.e., We work at Whitman College.
 I like working at the college.
 The college offers great opportunities for a variety of constituencies.

-Wars – World War I, the First World War; the Great War; the war; the two world wars (and same for World War II.)
-(Chicago Manual of Style)
+wars – World War I, the First World War; the Great War; the war; the two world wars (and same for World War II.)

-Web address – Remove hyperlink so text is not underlined.
-If Web or e-mail listing comes at the end of a sentence, place a period following the listing.
-Make sure Web site addresses are not underlined or hyperlinked.
-Http:// not necessary when www is part of the address.
+web address – Remove hyperlink so text is not underlined.
+If a hyperlink, web address or email address comes at the end of a sentence, place a period following the listing.
+Make sure website addresses are not underlined or hyperlinked.
+Http:// is not necessary when www is part of the address.
 Include www.whitman.edu in every promotional piece, i.e., “Save the Date” cards and fliers, unless advised otherwise.